MrDmitry/aidenhale.dev/web/data/takes/monorepo/README.md

 ## What should I use?

-If you have to ask, you're in trouble, may as well choose at random.
+If you have to ask, you're in trouble, may as well flip a coin.

-And if you're just being snarky, you probably know what's best for your project, so the standard "it depends" applies.
+And if you're just being snarky, you probably know what's best for your project, so "it depends".

 I'm a multi-repo fan, so I'd advise starting with multi-repo and feeling it out - if you don't like it, you can easily switch to monorepo.